harshal1012/Chat-Bot/README.md

 ## Demo
-Check out the live demo: [Python Language Guide Chat Bot](https://your-demo-link.com)
+Check out the live demo: [Python Language Guide Chat Bot](https://your-demo-link.com) Project is not hosted yet, will try to host asap.

 ## Features
 - **Interactive Q&A**: Ask questions about Python syntax, concepts, and best practices.